Ptorresr/oracle-kubernetes/draft/Lab4a - Deploy ORDS with DBCS.md

-# Kubernetes with Oracle Database
+# Deploy ORDS with DBCS

 This lab show you a seamless integration between an application deployed inside the kubernetes cluster and an oracle database.